netgurru/casestudy-kops-project/README.md

-Helm is a package manager for Kubernetes that allows you to create reusable templates for Kubernetes objects.
+Helm is a package manager for Kubernetes that allows us to create reusable templates for Kubernetes objects.
 To use Helm, follow these steps:

-1. Install Helm on your machine by following the Helm installation guide (https://helm.sh/docs/intro/install/).
+1. Install Helm on our machine by following the Helm installation guide (https://helm.sh/docs/intro/install/).

 2. Initialize Helm: